 Wicker Containers

-These containers are best in areas away from water.
+These wicker containers (Affiliate Link) are best in areas away from water.
 They usually can not hold heavy items.
 The heavy items can easily break through the wicker.
 Some wicker bins have a wire mesh through them to hold heavier items.
-Here are wicker containers from Amazon (aff.).
+Here is one option of a wicker container from Amazon (aff.).

-Items stored in wicker containers are Individually wrapped snack items, magazines, newspapers, toys, towels, hand towels, tablecloths, and blankets.
+Items stored in wicker containers (Affiliate Link) are Individually wrapped snack items, magazines, newspapers, toys, towels, hand towels, tablecloths, and blankets.

 The next type of container is wood-made ones.